KeepCalmAndProgram/MyFirstGameQT/README.md

 All methods are available at include.

-The builds folder contains all the models, animations and textures necessary in the project.
+The builds/resources folder contains all the models, animations and textures necessary in the project.